 All navigational and approach aids are intended strictly for use by USAP approved aircraft only.
-The use of navigational aids by non-USAP aircraft is not authorized and if used are strictly at the pilot's own risk.
+The use of NAVAIDs by non-USAP aircraft are strictly at the pilot's own risk.

 1.7.1.1.
-TACAN approaches may be available at the Seasonal Sea Ice Runway, Pegasus Field, and Williams Field.
+TACAN approaches may be available at Pegasus, Phoenix, and Williams Fields.
 These approaches are developed and normally certified annually to minimums of 300 feet and 1 mile.
 Minimums may change due to seasonal proximity of runway(s)/skiways to terrain.
+TACAN based departure procedures are available at Pegasus and Williams Fields.

 1.7.1.2.
-MLS approaches: the MLS is operational at the Ice Runway, and Pegasus Field.
-MLS approaches are developed and certified annually to minimums of 200 feet and 3/4 mile.
+MLS approaches: the MLS are operational at Pegasus, Phoenix, and Williams Fields.
+MLS approaches are developed and certified annually to minimums of 200 feet and /4 mile.

 1.7.1.4.
-RNAV (GPS) arrival and TACAN based departure procedures are available at Pegasus Field, Ice Runway, and South Pole Station.
+RNAV (GPS) arrivals and approaches are available at Pegasus, Phoenix, and Williams Fields, and South Pole Station.
 All approaches are developed and certified annually.